Determined to end slavery at any cost, militant abolitionist John Brown led an 1859 raid on Harpers Ferry, Virginia that ended in disaster.

 In his community, he demonstrated his anti-racist views by sharing meals with Black people and addressing them as “Mr.” and “Mrs.” He also vocally denounced segregated seating in church.

-It was during this initial meeting with Douglass that Brown began to craft a serious plan to lead a war against slavery, according to PBS.
+It was during this initial meeting with Douglass that Brown began to craft a serious plan to lead a war against slavery.
 A year later in 1848, Brown met abolitionist Gerrit Smith who urged him and his family to move to North Elba, New York with him.

 There Smith had established a Black community across 50 acres of land which Brown saw as an opportunity to expand upon his anti-slavery project.
 He first established his own farm there and helped enslaved families with their agrarian work as a leader and “kind father to them.”